-The 26 metre Lighthouse is open to the public throughout summer (generally Easter to the end of October) with a climb of the 115 steps to the lantern room at the top of the tower.
-This vantage point provides a 360 degree uninterrupted view of Cumbria to the East, Isle of Man to the South, Ireland to the West and Wigtownshire to the North and also the opportunity to spot marine life.
+The 26-metre lighthouse is open to the public at weekends throughout summer (generally Easter to the end of October), and daily during the school holidays (July-August).
+Climb the 115 steps to the lantern room at the top of the tower and this vantage point provides a 360-degree uninterrupted view of Cumbria to the east, Isle of Man to the south, Ireland to the west and Wigtownshire to the north, and also the opportunity to spot marine life.

 The Gallie Craig Coffee House is a short walk from the cottages and serves home cooked food throughout the day (seasonal opening).
-There is also has an extensive gift shop where you can buy local crafts, gifts and postcards.
+There is also an extensive gift shop, where you can buy local crafts, gifts and postcards.

-At the Mull of Galloway, you will find 30 acres of heathland, the RSPB visitor centre with live webcams, viewing platforms and the circular walking trail around the nature reserve.
-You will be amazed by the stunning views to the Solway Firth and Irish Sea and the Isle of Man in the distance.
-The cliffs are home to a colony of sea birds, including guillemots, razorbills and kittiwakes and the heathlands are alive with rare butterflies, and birds such as the linnet and the stonechat.
+At the Mull of Galloway you will find 30 acres of heathland, the RSPB visitor centre with live webcams, viewing platforms and the circular walking trail around the nature reserve.
+You will be amazed by the stunning views to the Solway Firth, the Irish Sea and the Isle of Man in the distance.
+The cliffs are home to colonies of sea birds, including guillemots, razorbills, kittiwakes and gannets, and the heathlands are alive with rare butterflies, and birds such as the linnet and the stonechat.

 Our narrow peninsula has magnificent cliffs and a huge variety of sea birds.
-The coastline of the Rhins of Galloway has around 50 miles of coastline.
-There are many secluded beaches, sandy bays and rocky outcrops to explore.
+The Rhins of Galloway has around 50 miles of coastline, with many secluded beaches, sandy bays and rocky outcrops to explore.
 You will find many large sandy beaches on the east of the peninsula, while the west is predominantly cliffs with some sandy bays.
-The coastline here boasts many pretty little ports and villages like Port Logan, Portpatrick, Sandhead and Drummore.
+The coastline here boasts many pretty little ports and villages, such as Port Logan, Portpatrick, Sandhead and Drummore.